lunarway/humio_exporter/README.md

   - key: squad
     value: nasa
 ```
-As seen in the last example query, you can also specify at set of static labels to be outputtet along with the metric.
+As seen in the last example query, you can also specify a set of static labels to be outputtet along with the metric.

 Currently the export supports the above aggregate query functions